-This publication is the copyright of Oxford Instruments and provides outline information only which (unless agreed by the company in writing) may not be used, applied or reproduced for any purpose or form part of any order or contract or be regarded as a representation relating to the products or services concerned.
+This publication is the copyright of Oxford Instruments plc and provides outline information only, which (unless agreed by the company in writing) may not be used, applied or reproduced for any purpose or form part of any order or contract or regarded as the representation relating to the products or services concerned.
 Oxford Instruments' policy is one of continued improvement.
-The company reserves the right to alter, without notice, the specification, design or conditions of supply of any product or service.
-Oxford Instruments acknowledges all trademarks and registrations. © Oxford Instruments plc, 2018.
+The company reserves the right to alter, without notice the specification, design or conditions of supply of any product or service.
+Oxford Instruments acknowledges all trademarks and registrations. © Oxford Instruments plc, 2019.
 All rights reserved.
-Ref.
-Application Note - MR/200/0218
+Part no: - MR/200/1019